Amiantus99/Dumper-Mnemonic/README.md

 ## Auto Install and Running Dumper Mnemonic In Windows

-easy installing all library python and running script just with a click in `Auto_Run.bat` file . (after  download click right in file and use Run As Administrator).
+easy installing all library python and running script just with a click in `DumperMnemonic.exe` file . (after  download click right in file and use Run As Administrator).

 - DUMPER MNEMONIC (Windows) : [AUTO RUN DOWNLOAD](https://github.com/Amiantus99/Dumper-Mnemonic/releases)